 - This skin type benefits from mild products for use on the entire face.

-- Avoid products for very oily or very dry skin, unless used as spot-treatments
+- Products designed for very oily or very dry skin should only be used as spot treatments.

 Effective Ingredients for Combination Skin